-I recently came to a realization that my love and obsession for music started years before I actually picked up a guitar.
-The death of David Cassidy last November brought back some very vivid early childhood memories.
+A few years ago I came to a realization that my love and obsession for music started years before I actually picked up a guitar.
+In 2017 the death of David Cassidy triggered some very vivid early childhood memories.
 I had not thought of him for years and then suddenly all these memories came flooding back to me.

 I think a key element of this memory is that this was my “first time” for music.
 I guess we tend to remember our “first time” for things.
 My love of their music was years before I started my own musical journey and years before I discovered the Beatles or Jimi Hendrix, etc. I am not really a “saver” of stuff, but I still have that first Partridge Family record.